List of The Heroic Legend of Arslan characters: Ilterish

-A young general of Turan's large army who invaded Pars while it was still in a panic.
+Ilterish (イルテリシュ, Iruterishu) is a young general of Turan's large army who invaded Pars while it was still in a panic.
 He is an ambitious man with a violent temper, and he fights like a warrior gone mad.
 Those serving him call him by the title "Jinon" (Royal Prince).
 He murders Tokhtamysh for retreating from the battlefield instead of fighting until the end.